mn-equinix/magesh-local/cloudrun_poc/README.md

 For the purpose of this POC, the service-to-service authentication using <a href="https://cloud.google.com/run/docs/authenticating/service-to-service#use_the_metadata_server">metadata server</a> to fetch the JWT is used.
 This has a limitation that the method does not work outside of Google Cloud.
 For such purposes, using <a href="https://cloud.google.com/run/docs/authenticating/service-to-service#use_the_authentication_libraries">authentication libraries</a> would be a reliable way.

+<p style="color:blue">Replace the query parameter 'audience' in the below URL with that of the respective Cloud Run service accordingly.</p>

 ```
 TOKEN=$( \
     curl "http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/identity?audience=https://helloworld-ckvkxr6hea-uc.a.run.app" \